Skip to main content

 Oxalate

-Urinary oxalate testing is important for athletes who consume high-protein diets, protein supplements, or large quantities of oxalate-rich foods.
+Urinary oxalate testing is important for active individuals who consume high-protein diets, protein supplements, or large quantities of oxalate-rich foods.
 Dehydration during intense exercise can concentrate urine and increase stone risk, making hydration management and regular screening essential.

 Learn more